ros2/ros2_documentation/source/Tutorials/Tf2/Writing-A-Tf2-Static-Broadcaster-Py.rst

 The proper way to publish static transforms
 -------------------------------------------

 This tutorial aimed to show how ``StaticTransformBroadcaster`` can be used to publish static transforms.
-In your real development process you shouldn't have to write this code yourself and should privilege the use of the dedicated ``tf2_ros`` tool to do so. ``tf2_ros`` provides an executable named ``static_transform_publisher`` that can be used either as a commandline tool or a node that you can add to your launchfiles.
+In your real development process you shouldn't have to write this code yourself and should use the dedicated ``tf2_ros`` tool to do so.
+``tf2_ros`` provides an executable named ``static_transform_publisher`` that can be used either as a commandline tool or a node that you can add to your launchfiles.

-Publish a static coordinate transform to tf2 using an x/y/z offset in meters and yaw/pitch/roll in radians. (yaw is rotation about Z, pitch is rotation about Y, and roll is rotation about X).
+Publish a static coordinate transform to tf2 using an x/y/z offset in meters and yaw/pitch/roll in radians.
+(yaw is rotation about Z, pitch is rotation about Y, and roll is rotation about X).

 .. code-block:: console